When you’re in a need of a break, we’re here to help

 Whether it’s covering a two-week holiday, a short break, or needed urgently because of sickness or a family emergency, we’re here when you need us to offer one-to-one care from skilled professionals trained on our Skills for Care endorsed training programme.

-With nearly 30 years’ experience and a team of carers all trained to provide the highest standard of care possible, we’re here to make sure your loved one has the right support even if you’re not around.
+With 30 years’ experience and a team of carers all trained to provide the highest standard of care possible, we’re here to make sure your loved one has the right support even if you’re not around.
 And because we’re regulated by the Care Quality Commission (CQC), you can have a few days’ rest safe in the knowledge your loved one is safe and has everything they need.

 I was worried about leaving my husband with a stranger.
 Once we met our carer those worries were soon gone.
 The carer was brilliant and very knowledgeable, which put me at ease in going away.